dakota-byte/http-server/README.md

 ### Testing

-This repo is running automated tests with github workflow.
+This repo is running automated tests with github workflow (assuming port 4221).
 You can view those logs, or you can test it out yourself!

 To test it out, try running the following: